ma6666ma/ma6666ma.github.io/_pages/about.md

   - /about.html
 ---

-I am a M.E. student (since 2019) in the School of Sofware at Shandong University, advised by [Prof. Yilong Yin](https://faculty.sdu.edu.cn/ylyin).
+I am a M.E. student (since 2019) in the School of Sofware at Shandong University, advised by [Prof. Gongping Yang](https://faculty.sdu.edu.cn/gpyang/zh_CN/index.htm).